prasann/table-talks/docs/USAGE.md

 TableTalk is a natural language interface for exploring data schemas.
 Chat with your CSV and Parquet files using plain English!

-> **📋 Migration Note**: TableTalk is currently undergoing architecture migration to unified tools.
-Phase 1 (core infrastructure) is complete.
-The system is fully functional with enhanced capabilities!

 ## 🚀 Quick Start

 ### 1. Set Up Environment